Dorothy Coode

-Dorothy Sandys Coode (abt1873 - 1967) was a British nurse, leader of the nursing profession and President of the Royal College of Nursing.
+Dorothy Sandys Coode OBE (c.
+1873 - 1967) was a British nurse, leader of the nursing profession and President of the Royal College of Nursing.

-Early Life
+Early life

-Dorothy Sandy Coode was born in 1873 in Saint Austell, Cornwall to Claudia and William Coode, a banker.
+Dorothy Sandys Coode was born in 1873 in Saint Austell, Cornwall to Claudia and William Coode, a banker.

-Nursing Career
+Nursing career

-Coode undertook her nurse training from 1899-1902 at St. Thomas' Hospital and this included visits to Florence Nightingale.
+Coode undertook her nurse training from 1899 to 1902 at St Thomas' Hospital and this included visits to Florence Nightingale.
 In 1903 she was appointed Nightingale Home Sister.
 This role included attending to the welfare of the probationers (the name given to those in training) and providing some practical training before they started their training on the wards.
-Coode pioneered and was the sister in charge of the first preliminary training school (PTS) at St. Thomas’ Hospital under Matron Lloyd Still.
+Coode pioneered and was the sister in charge of the first preliminary training school (PTS) at St Thomas’ Hospital under Matron Lloyd Still.
 In 1924 she was appointed assistant matron and retained this post until her retirement in 1933.
-With the outbreak of the Second World War she returned to work at St. Thomas Hospital, first in the Matron's office then in charge of the Riddell House Nurses' Home.
+With the outbreak of the Second World War she returned to work at St Thomas Hospital, first in the Matron's office then in charge of the Riddell House Nurses' Home.
 There were numerous accounts of her bravery in caring for the nurses during air raids.